-The maximum total annual award for students living on campus for the 2012-13 academic year is $20,290; the maximum total annual award for total annual award for commuter students for the 2012-13 academic year is $13,920.
-Please note: Students choosing to live in off campus when housing is available will be paid at the lower commuter rate.
+The maximum total annual award for students living on campus for the 2013-14 academic year is $21,250; the maximum total annual award for total annual award for commuter students for the 2013-14 academic year is $14,120.
+NOTE: Students choosing to live off campus when housing is available will be paid at the lower commuter rate.

 Receipt of other grants and scholarships may reduce the Memorial Scholarship award.
 The total of all aid received cannot be greater than the student's Title IV cost of attendance.